rmrt1n/rmrt1n.github.io/src/articles/test-rewrite/test-rewrite.md

 Before starting the rewrite, I spent some time thinking about how to approach it and what my tests should look like.
 As you can already tell from the title of this post, most of the rewrite involves writing generative tests.

 Generative testing is basically a catch-all term for tests where you write code that generates test cases, instead of you specifying the test cases themselves.
-This includes randomised approaches like property-based testing or [fuzzing](https://en.wikipedia.org/wiki/Fuzzing), and non-random ones where you try every possible input.
+This includes randomised approaches like [property-based testing (PBT)](https://antithesis.com/resources/property_based_testing/) or [fuzzing](https://en.wikipedia.org/wiki/Fuzzing), and non-random ones where you try every possible input.

 Note, I'll use the terms "PBT" and "fuzzing" interchangeably going forward.
 Both involve using randomised input to test some property of the system.
 There are subtle differences, but in practice they're minor enough that I just consider them the same. [^2]